 During the tournament, many events take place.
 The largest is the Roland-Garros children’s day, a charity event held since 1977.
 A great day out for families, it doubles as a dress rehearsal for the big event.
 Top players compete in small tournaments on the tennis courts, and umpires and ball-boys get the chance to warm up for the busy days to come.
 For over 20,000 visitors the day is complete with fun and surprise activities.
 The best part is that it is all for a good cause, raising money for various charities.

 Whether you are in the city for the 1st or 2nd round, the finals, or the whole event, you will not be disappointed.
-And even if you are new to tennis but happen to be in Paris during the 25th May until the 8th June go to the French Open and feel the buzz around you.
-This may be the start of your passion for tennis.
+And even if you are new to tennis but happen to be planning a trip to Paris between May 24th until June 13th , consider going to the French Open to feel the buzz around you.
+This may be the start of your passion for tennis!
 If you are unsure where to start, just pick a court and watch the match.
 Even if you don’t know the players, just think, you could be watching part of history as they could be future rising stars.
 Regardless, it is impossible to not soak up the incredible atmosphere as everyone gathers for the same purpose, to enjoy a good game of tennis.

-The Radisson Hotel Paris, Boulogne is located within minutes of Roland-Garros Stadium, making it the ideal base during the French Open.
+The Radisson Blu Hotel, Paris Boulogne is located within minutes of Roland-Garros Stadium, making it the ideal base during the French Open.
 Join in on the celebrations with locals and visitors to Paris who have one thing on their mind – Tennis.